Residency · Last updated 2 June 2026

 Gibraltar Status vs Ordinary Residence

 This is a distinction worth understanding clearly.
 Gibraltar Status is not automatically acquired by moving to Gibraltar.
-It is a specific legal status, similar to the concept of domicile, that is primarily held by people born in Gibraltar or descended from Gibraltarians.
+It is a specific legal status, similar to the concept of domicile, primarily held by people born in Gibraltar or descended from Gibraltarians.
 Gibraltar Status holders have additional rights related to property purchase and certain employment protections.

+As a British citizen who moves to Gibraltar, you register as an Ordinary Resident.
+This gives you the right to work, access services, and live in Gibraltar legally.
 For most practical purposes, Ordinary Resident status is all you need.
 It covers employment rights, healthcare access, and standard civic life.

 Working in Gibraltar as a British Citizen

 No work permit is required.
 British citizens can take up employment in Gibraltar on the same basis as they can in the UK.
-Employers in Gibraltar hire British nationals without any special documentation requirements beyond the standard identity and residency checks that apply to all employees.
+Employers hire British nationals without any special documentation requirements beyond the standard identity and residency checks that apply to all employees.

 Tax Residency in Gibraltar